msayson/msayson.github.io/_posts/2024-07-14-lambda-power-tuning.markdown

 This lowered my API's average latency from 50ms to 12ms, a 4.17x improvement, AKA 76% latency reduction.
 Duration costs increased by 8% to $0.3276/million executions, which is minimal for my service's scale.

-Given this tool is so simple to set up, run, and tear down after use, it's easy for me to recommend this to anyone building services on AWS Lambda.
+Given the latency improvements of choosing the right amount of memory, and how easy this tool is to use, I'd recommend it to anyone building services on AWS Lambda.

 ## References